 We are happy to pass on details of sawmills and suppliers.
 Contact us for more information.

-We can offer to include weatherboarding into our package; this is most suitable when the project is local to one of our yards or when we are undertaking a complete build.
+We can offer to include weatherboarding into our package; this is most suitable when the project is local to one of our yards.
 This option can be considered on smaller projects and is appropriate for uninsulated outbuildings and garages where we fit the weatherboarding at the same time as the frame raising.

 Contact us for more details.